cesbo/help/content/privacy/index.en.md

 ## Privacy Policy Changes

 Although most changes are likely to be minor, Cesbo may change its Privacy Policy from time to time, and in Cesbo's sole discretion.
 Cesbo encourages visitors to frequently check this page for any changes to its Privacy Policy.
-You may find changes on the [repository]({{< param "repository" >}})
+You may find changes on the out repository